things worse than death

 This general Resurrection occurred at His Parousia, His return around 70 A.D. when that which was written in the book of REVELATION was accomplished and fulfilled (the reader may wish to refer to the Study Whatever Happened to Timothy?).
-This general Resurrection is referred to in scripture as the first, former or chief Resurrection (REVELATION 20:6).
-Howbeit, it was not the very first to occur, because at least one previous resurrection was made reference to in MATTHEW 27:52 (perhaps even another resurrection is hinted at in EPHESIANS 4:9 and REVELATION 6:9-11), but it was evidently the major and primary resurrection.
+This general Resurrection is referred to in scripture as the first, the former or chief Resurrection (REVELATION 20:6).
+Howbeit, it was evidently not the very first to occur, because at least one previous resurrection was made reference to in MATTHEW 27:52 (perhaps even another resurrection is hinted at in EPHESIANS 4:9 and REVELATION 6:9-11), but the Resurrection which occurred at His return, was the major and primary one.

 Sometime after this chief Resurrection, Yeshua sent forth His angels and cast out of His kingdom some individuals.
 Perhaps these were those from previous resurrections; but it is also possible that Yeshua is referring to the spiritual powers of evil (EPHESIANS 6:12).
 These wailed from sorrow and gnashed their teeth in bitter anger, while the righteous who were judged worthy to remain shined forth as the sun.